wp-plugins/woocommerce-predictive-search/readme.txt

 == Upgrade Notice ==

+= 2.2.2.3 =
+Update now for an important bug fix and full compatibility with WooCommerce Version 2.1.9 and WordPress Version 3.9.1

 = 2.2.2.2 =
 Update your plugin now for 4 code Tweaks and full compatibility with WooCommerce 2.1.7 and WordPress 3.9